FarzamAliKhan/Hazri/README.md

 </div>

-> Flutter app which aims to automate manual attendance marking using `facial recognition` in eduactional institutes. <br>
+> Flutter app which aims to automate manual attendance marking using `facial recognition` in educational institutes. <br>
 > Currently configured for NED University as sample.

 > Leave a star 🌟 if you find it useful 🙂